 This section is a placeholder to record security considerations as we gather them through working group discussion.

-API does not directly support encryption of data fields.
+The PaymentRequest API does not directly support encryption of data fields.

 Individual payment methods may choose to include support for encrypted data but it is not